-Badminton is one said to be one of the fastest racquet sports that there is.
+Attacking Play: Badminton is said to be one of the fastest racquet sports there is.
 It is an extremely challenging game and literally, all our muscles are used while playing badminton.

 If you’re just starting to take up badminton there are certain things you must keep in mind while playing; although this will be applicable to players at all levels.

 Things like correct form, grip, stepping, and movement are vital in the game of badminton.
-Now keeping all these things in point, I’ll explain the player’s movement on the court while playing an attacking shot.
+Now keeping all these things in point, I’ll explain the player’s movement on the court while engaging in an attacking play.

 Now, while using smash as an attacking play, a player must keep in mind that they should create an opening for themselves to play this stroke and not just go for the kill blindly.
 Beginners tend to use this attacking shot at wrong times during the game.